Roll20/roll20-character-sheets/Blades in the Dark/README.md

 ## Changelog

+### 2.0
+* Additions
+    * The names for heat, wanted, and deity can now be changed
+    * Settings are now filtered by sheet type
+    * Buttons for adding playbook items and crew-specific upgrades
+    * Option to make bonus dice a freeform input field
+    * Option to ask for a consequence name when resisting
+    * Fortune roll button added to factions sheet
+    * Engagement roll button added to crew sheet
+    * Added a clocks repeating section to the faction sheet, and a real notes field
+    * Box-shadow effect to focused input fields (can be disabled in settings)
+    * Button to reset items and load with one click
+* Changes
+    * New model for action and tier dots that gets rid of the need for extra attributes
+    * Refactored sheet workers and cleaned them up using new features
+    * Adjusted the width of crew type and playbook input
+    * Roll template header changed to have character name and text inline
+    * Disabled spell checking on all input fields
+    * Bypassed unnecessary extra padding around the sheet
+    * Veteran special ability added to all playbooks for clarity
+    * Frame features are now a repeating section, as they should be
+    * Improved spacing for action dots when expanding the sheet

 ### 1.15
 * Added 10-clocks, courtesy of Chris McDonald
 * Fixed resistance bonuses erroneously applying to vice indulgence